danlopatenco/task_management/readme.md

 cp .envrc.example .envrc

 ```
+3. The `docker-compose.yml` file contains the configuration for the application and database services.
+If necessary, adjust the environment variables and other settings in this file and the `.envrc`.

-3. Build and run the containers using docker-compose:
+ Build and run the containers using docker-compose:
 ```
 docker-compose up --build
 ```

-The application will be accessible at http://localhost:8585.
+After the build completes and the services are running, the application will be available at http://localhost:8585.

-### Configuration
-The `docker-compose.yml` file contains the configuration for the application and database services.
-If necessary, adjust the environment variables and other settings in this file and the `.envrc`.
+Once Docker Compose has successfully built and the containers are running, open another terminal window in the same directory to continue with the next steps for Database Initialization.

 ### Database Initialization
 After the containers are up and running, need to make the database ready to use: